Sunset Dunes: The Right Side of History

 But it wasn’t politically popular.
 And political survival usually comes first.
 Does anyone remember the names of county supervisors from the 1960s?
 Even mayors and governors are eventually forgotten.

 We may not know their names, but we would be grateful if they had created the public transportation system we so desperately need today.
-That's why we must ask ourselves: What decisions can we make now that people will appreciate in 50 years, even if we aren’t remembered?
+That's why we must ask: What decisions are elected officials making today that people will appreciate in 50 years, even if they aren’t remembered?

 That’s why I ask myself: What would Jimmy Carter do?